alexa-labs/skill-workshop-smart-city/Module 5 - Respond to What department did we spend the most money on/README.md

 1. In the menu at top of the page, click **Test**.
 2. In Alexa Simulator tab, under Type or click…, type "open smart city"
 3. You should hear and see Alexa respond with the message in your LaunchRequest.
-5. Now, type "what department did we spend the most money on in 2018".
+5. Now, type "what department did we spend the most money on last year".
 This utterance should trigger our intent handler for "MoneyMetricsIntent", then make a call to the API, and generate a response like -

 	"*In 2018, the most money was spent in the POLICE SERVICES department, with a total of $11854155.*"